Divine-Journey-2/Divine-Journey-2/changelog/Divine Journey 2.14.0.md

-Mod additions:
+## Mod Modifications:

-- Divine Journey 2 Addons 1.0 by ByThePowerOfScience a.k.a Haiku
+- Add Divine Journey 2 Addons 1.0 by ByThePowerOfScience a.k.a Haiku
-- Gas Conduits 5.3.70
+- Add Gas Conduits 5.3.70
-- LagGoggles 5.8-132
+- Add LagGoggles 5.8-132
-- TickCentral 3.2
+- Add TickCentral 3.2
-- Wasaila 1.0 (Waila AgriCraft stats addon)
+- Add Wasaila 1.0 (Waila AgriCraft stats addon)

-Mod updates:
-- AE2 Unofficial Extended Life v51e -> v0.52.4
+- Update AE2 Unofficial Extended Life v51e -> v0.52.4
-- EnderIO 5.2.61 -> 5.2.70
+- Update EnderIO 5.2.61 -> 5.2.70
-- EnderIO Endergy 5.2.61 -> 5.3.70
+- Update EnderIO Endergy 5.2.61 -> 5.3.70
-- EnderTweaker 1.2.0 -> 1.2.3
+- Update EnderTweaker 1.2.0 -> 1.2.3
-- OAuth 1.06.3 -> 1.06.4
+- Update OAuth 1.06.3 -> 1.06.4
-- Underground Biomes 1.3.8 -> 1.3.11
+- Update Underground Biomes 1.3.8 -> 1.3.11
 - Removed Lapis Stays in the Enchantment Table, because it has been abandonded, and it cannot be downloaded by third party launchers.

-Additions:
-- Immersive Engineering Wires and all metal Rods can now be made in the Sawmill and Precision Sawmill as well.
+## Bugfixes:

 - Nether Reeds Blocks can once again be converted into Nether Reeds.
 Added a different recipe for Reeds Buttons to avoid conflict.
 (This broke at some point.)
+- Chisels and Bits works correctly now, and its Chisels are unbreakable.
+- Bewitchment Demons can no longer be traded with.
+(This was never intended.)

+## Balance Adjustments:

+- Immersive Engineering Wires and all metal Rods can now be made in the Sawmill and Precision Sawmill as well.
 - Diamond Camel Armor, Diamond Desert Wolf Armor & Diamond Gloves can now be crushed into Diamonds.
 - Enchanted Golden Dates can now also be made in the Aether Altar from regular Golden Dates.
 (The player just needs to progress a bit further first.)
 Noted this in a tooltip and a quest.
-- Mekanism machines can now be cleared via crafting.
 - Pulsating Crystals can now be made 4 at the time if using a Diamatine Crystal instead of a Diamond.
 - Vibrant Crystals can now be made 4 at the time if using an Emeradic Crystal instead of an Emerald.
 - Added a recipe for Gas Conduits, and added a quest for them in Chapter 11.